Wood-Ridge, New Jersey: Public transportation

 Wood-Ridge is served by NJ Transit at the Wood-Ridge train station, located at Park Place East near the intersection with Route 17.
-The Pascack Valley Line offers service throughout the day in both directions, with service available seven days a week, operating north–south to Hoboken Terminal with connections via the Secaucus Junction transfer station to New Jersey Transit one-stop service to New York Penn Station and to other NJ Transit rail service.
-Connections are available at the Hoboken Terminal to other New Jersey Transit rail lines, the PATH train at the Hoboken PATH station, New York Waterways ferry service to the World Financial Center and other destinations and Hudson-Bergen Light Rail service.
+The Pascack Valley Line offers service throughout the day in both directions, with service available seven days a week, operating north–south to Hoboken Terminal with connections via the Secaucus Junction transfer station to NJ Transit one-stop service to New York Penn Station and to other NJ Transit rail service.
+Connections are available at the Hoboken Terminal to other NJ Transit rail lines, the PATH train at the Hoboken PATH station, New York Waterways ferry service to the World Financial Center and other destinations and Hudson-Bergen Light Rail service.

-The Wesmont station provides train service on the Bergen County Line.
+The Wesmont station provides train service on the Bergen County Line to Secaucus Junction and Hoboken Terminal.
 The station was approved in 2008 to be constructed in Wood-Ridge.
 The station serves a new residential development and was opened to the public in May 2016, after years of delays.

 Wood-Ridge is also served by several NJ Transit bus routes.
 The 76 bus runs from Hackensack along Terrace Avenue through Wood-Ridge to Newark Penn Station.
 The 144, 145, 148, 163 and 164 buses run from various New Jersey terminals such as Midland Park and Hackensack along Valley Boulevard through Wood-Ridge to the Port Authority Bus Terminal in Midtown Manhattan.